Oghma-Infinium/Vagabond/Documentation/GAMEPLAY.md

 - [Crime Bounty Decay SE](https://www.nexusmods.com/skyrimspecialedition/mods/25457) makes bounties slowly decay by default.
 You can speed that up with some perks.
 - [Book of Shadows](https://www.nexusmods.com/skyrimspecialedition/mods/76086) adds a mask mechanic for evading bounties.
 When wearing a mask, the bounty accumulates for the mask only.
 When not wearing the mask, your bounty is not recognized by guards.
-  - As of update 1.2.4, you will start the game with a mask in your inventory.
+  > You can craft a mask at tanning rack.

 ### Perk Tweaks